 The cast members are great in both parks.
 I found them to be amazing as always and super comparable.
 Grateful for them, especially as they’re masked, and how they help families have a great time!

-I still don’t get how we can live in this century where our phones can do EVERYTHING for us, and yet we somehow can’t stop waiting in lines at Disney Land.
-I know the Genie is coming, but the lines are insane.
+I still don’t get how we can live in this century where our phones can do EVERYTHING for us and yet we somehow can’t stop waiting in lines at Disney.
 Don’t they want us out looking at souvenirs and dining on dole Whips instead of hating our lives in lines?
 I just don’t get it.
+That being said, the Genie is here — and may save you some time.

 EVEN THE VIRTUAL QUEUE WE JOINED gave us a 1 hour wait with it.
 I DO NOT GET IT.

 You’re still going to need to book your dates in advance, just like at Disneyland.
-AND, just like at Disneyland you can park hop starting at 1 pm (although they’re saying that may flex more now due to capacity).
+AND, just like at Disneyland you can park hop starting in the afternoon (although they’re saying that may flex more now due to capacity).

 Use the App